maxanthem/ZettlrCustomCSS-Simple/README.md

 4. Save
 The changes should immediately be applied.

+In case you want to use the font I recommend (Open-Sans), feel free to download it there: https://fonts.google.com/specimen/Open+Sans, and install it on your computer.

 ## ⚠️ Disclaimer
 I am using Linux Fedora 42 KDE, Zettlr version 3.6.0 installed from Flatpak.
 I am using in light theme.
 Any deviation from this might not render the theme correctly.
 I also created a version for Windows which should render mostly the same.